OpenThePaths2026

 Agenda & Schedule

-Overview tables list: time, location, title, speakers, brief description.
+These overview tables contain time, location, title, speakers, brief description.
 Full details appear below in Full Session Descriptions.

 Day 1 – Thursday, February 26, 2026